Battle of Kiev (1941): Guderian's entry into Ukraine

 On 21 August, Hitler ordered the German 2nd Army and Panzer Group 2 to advance to the south, deeper into Ukraine.
 However, on 23 August, the German Army High Command, in planning to pursue a simultaneous offensive towards the south and Moscow, split the Panzer Group 2 and ordered XLVIII Motorized Corps to remain in the Smolensk region as a mobile reserve.
 On the same day, Guderian, without knowing about the order, in his meeting with Hitler in Wolfschanze, was promised that his panzer group would remain united reaffirmed.
 The next day, Guderian learned about the order from High Command and immediately requested the return of the corps, which was scheduled to join the 4th Army.
 However, he was turned down by Bock.
 Panzer Group 2 resumed its advance to the south on 25 August, attacking the Soviet central front through Gomel and Starodub, driving it back in disarray towards the Desna River.

 The Desna River was considered a major natural obstacle in front of Guderian's forces on their way to Ukraine.
-On 25 August, the 3rd Panzer Division reached Novgorod-Sversky on the bank of the river.
+On 25 August, the 3rd Panzer Division reached Novgorod-Seversky on the bank of the river.
 Panzer Group 2 initially received reports about the destruction of a vital bridge across the Desna.
 However, it was revealed that the 800-meter bridge had been captured intact by the 3rd Panzer Division on the morning of 26 August.
 Guderian called this news "surprising and the most pleasant".
 After this success, the 3rd Panzer Division expanded its front eight kilometers beyond the river to protect the bridgehead.
 The next day, Soviet forces attempted to take back the eastern bank of the river and destroy the bridge.
 The German front was pushed back, but the Germans eventually repulsed the attacks.
-The German 10th Motorized Infantry Division also captured another crossing on the Desna River near Kurup, 50 km southwest of Novgorod-Sversky.
+The German 10th Motorized Infantry Division also captured another crossing on the Desna River near Korop, 50 km southwest of Novgorod-Seversky.
 On 30 August, this division tried to continue advancing south alone, but directly contacted Yeryomenko's offensive front line and was repulsed.
 According to diaries of Bock and Guderian, this division was unable to protect its bridgehead south of the Desna river against the attack of four enemy divisions.
 This assault weakened the 3rd Panzer Division and the 10th Motorized Infantry Division of the XXIV Motorized Corps to such an extent that these divisions took a defensive position for a while.